CONSCIOUSNESS EDUCATION

 The response was extraordinary—hundreds of educators from around the world resonated with the call to bring consciousness studies into mainstream education.

-The Challenge We Address
+The Challenge

 Despite growing evidence in consciousness studies that challenges materialist assumptions, this knowledge has made little impact beyond neuroscience and philosophy.
 Education continues to operate as if consciousness is merely an epiphenomenon of brain activity.